LaunchCodeEducation/aws-basics/content/ec2-web-console/walkthrough/static-websites/angular-static-website/_index.md

 ### Getting Organized

 The objective for this walkthrough is to deploy a static `Angular` application to an `EC2 instance`.
 Below you will find a list of items needed in order to accomplish this task:
-1. `Build artificats of the react project`
+1. `Build artificats of the Angular project`

 {{% notice note %}}
-The build artifacts for the react project are located within this github repository: `https://github.com/LaunchCodeTechnicalTraining/orbit-report-artifacts`
+The build artifacts for the Angular project are located within this github repository: `https://github.com/LaunchCodeTechnicalTraining/orbit-report-artifacts`
 {{% /notice %}}

 2. `Web Server to deploy application`: This walkthrough will utilize `Caddy` as the web server.